SnakeInTheLake/Training/ML\DS/Yandex_MIPT_coursera/Course6/Readme.md

 # Final course projects

 All solutions here are provided for a weekly-kind structure of the final course of the specialization.
-All-in-one solutions to these problems are located in `~/Training/Projects`.
+All-in-one solutions with description to these problems are located in `~/Training/Projects`.

 ## List
 1. Internet users identification.